Benchmark contracts head for weekly gains as recession fears ease

 Capital spending for 2021 is targeted at $25bn to $28bn, compared with $17.2bn the previous year.
 About 80% of the outlay will be devoted to advanced processor technologies, suggesting TSMC anticipates a surge in business for cutting-edge chipmaking.
 Intel, which on Wednesday announced a new CEO, is said to be contemplating a departure from tradition and outsourcing manufacture to the likes of TSMC...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.